aqxiy/era_coffee/README.md

 3. Tablespoon for measuring and stirring
 4. 1100 Watt microwave with (1-10) power levels
 5. Fridge/freezer filtered water
+6. Small ceramic plate for even distribution of coffee.

 Process:
 1. Deposit 150mL water in mug using beaker